13 time-saving Mac keyboard shortcuts to make you more productive

 Let’s say you’ve got a list of files and you want to select a handful of them at the same time, maybe to attach to an email.
 Hold down the Command key and click the ones you want to select.

-If you’ve got an entire list of them right in a row, you can hold click on the first file you need and then press the Shift key on the last file you need.
+If you’ve got an entire list of them right in a row, you can hold click on the first file you need and then press the Shift key and click on the last file you need.
 Those two files and all files in between them will be selected.

 Control-Command-Space bar